Schwusch/randexp.dart/README.md

 A Dart port of [randexp.js](https://github.com/fent/randexp.js).

-randexp will generate a random string that matches a given RegExp Javascript object.
+randexp will generate a random string that matches a given regular expression.

 # Usage